 - Provide names and contact information for 3 references.

 - Completed a bachelor's degree in MT including an internship in an approved program (if applying for the MMT only) or a bachelor’s degree in a Music-related field (if applying for Equivalency MMT).

 - Audition in person or via video (specifically a performance on a primary instrument and two accompanied songs – preferred instrument guitar and/or piano).

 - Current resume with music therapy/health-related field experience, both in work settings and/ or volunteer services.

 - Essay entitled: "What is music therapy" or a writing sample from a previous course (minimum of 3 APA references).

 A graduate student will be placed on graduate academic probation if the student's institutional graduate grade point average falls below a 3.00 at any point during his or her graduate studies.

-A graduate student will be dismissed if the student is placed on academic probation for more than one semester, receives more than one C during his or her graduate studies, or fails to comply with policy, procedures, and expectations as defined in the current version of the Master of Music Therapy Graduate Handbook.
+A graduate student will be dismissed if the student is placed on academic probation for more than one semester, receives more than one C during his or her graduate studies, or fails to comply with policy, procedures, and expectations as defined in the current version of the MMT Handbook.